erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(n²) because it must scan the remaining unsorted portion n times, each scan taking O(n) to find the minimum.
 - **Space Complexity**: O(1) because it only uses a constant amount of extra space for storing indices and temporary swap variables.
-- **Stability**: N/A Not stable because selecting the minimum and swapping it to the front can move an element past equal elements, changing their order..
-Not stable because selecting the minimum and swapping it to the front can move an element past equal elements, changing their order.
+- **Stability**: Not stable because selecting the minimum and swapping it to the front can move an element past equal elements, changing their order.

 ## Often Used Together With